Abraham J. Isserman

-Abraham J. Isserman (May 11, 1900 - April 22, 1988) was an American lawyer and activist who defended Gerhart Eisler in 1947 and CPUSA leaders in the Foley Square trial (1949): he was found in contempt of court by Judge Harold Medina, sentenced to four months in jail (1952), and disbarred.
+Abraham J. Isserman (May 11, 1900 - April 22, 1988) was an American lawyer and activist who defended Gerhart Eisler in 1947, and leaders of the CPUSA in the 1949 Foley Square trial.
+Isserman was found in contempt of court by Judge Harold Medina, sentenced to four months in jail in 1952, and was disbarred.

 Background

 Isserman was born on May 11, 1900, in Belgium.

 Career

 Abraham J. Isserman and Morris Isserman were private attorneys at Isserman & Isserman, 24 Commerce Street, Newark, New Jersey.

-His clients included Edith Berkman, the New Jersey chapter of the Congress of Industrial Organizations, and the union called the American Newspaper Guild.
+His clients included Edith Berkman, the New Jersey chapter of the Congress of Industrial Organizations, and the American Newspaper Guild.

 In the 1930s through 1941, he served as counsel for the American Civil Liberties Union.

 "Communist lawyer"

-Isserman defended CPUSA members during the McCarthy Era.
+The five defense attorneys sent to jail for contempt of court during the Smith Act trials: Abraham Isserman, George W. Crockett Jr., Richard Gladstein, Harry Sacher, and Louis F. McCabe.

-Isserman was a member of the Communist Party and identified by the Federal government as one of several "communist lawyers."
+Isserman was a member of the Communist Party, and had been identified by the Federal government as one of several "communist lawyers."

 In 1939, the House Un-American Activities Committee (HUAC) reported that Isserman was a member of the national committee of the International Juridical Association, a communist-leaning group co-founded by Carol Weiss King and Shad Polier among others.

-In 1939, ACLU chief Roger Nash Baldwin asked Isserman to prepare a legal brief on whether witnesses could invoke the Fifth Amendment to help witnesses called before the Dies Committee (predecessor to HUAC).
+In 1939, ACLU chief Roger Nash Baldwin asked Isserman to prepare a legal brief on whether witnesses called before the Dies Committee (predecessor to HUAC) could invoke the Fifth Amendment.
+The memo stalled due to internal ACLU issues.
+Isserman quit the ACLU, and National Federation for Constitutional Liberties published his memo in 1941 as Investigating Committees and Civil Rights.

-In April 1943, Walter Gellhorn, then New York Regional Attorney and Assistant General Counsel (later professor of law at Columbia University, also brother of photographer Martha Gellhorn) testified before HUAC as follows: Mr. MATTHEWS: Do you know Abraham J. Isserman?
+In April 1943, Walter Gellhorn, then New York Regional Attorney and Assistant General Counsel (later professor of law at Columbia University) testified before HUAC as follows: Mr. MATTHEWS: Do you know Abraham J. Isserman?